rapidsms/rapidsms/docs/topics/celery.rst

 Celery will add the task to its queue (`"call myapp.tasks.add(2, 2)"`) and return immediately.
-As soon as an idle worker sees it at the head of the queue, the worker will remove it from the queue, then execute:
+As soon as an idle worker sees it at the head of the queue, the worker will remove it from the queue, then execute it:

 .. code-block:: python